lspahija/blizzardberry/README.md

 # Things to be done

 ## Before Launch
-- (Frankie) remove this from snippets: window.initialAgentConfigForTest = window.agentUserConfig ? { ...window.agentUserConfig } : null;
-- (Frankie) fix src= in all the snippets in each framework
+- (Frankie) store conversations so webapp owners can see what their users are asking and how the agent is responding
 - (Frankie) go through all the screens and flows and makes sure everything is polished
+- (Luka) add yearly pricing option and other information (models, etc. for each tier)
 - (Luka) onboard Stripe (complete stripe profile)
   - [chatbase pricing analysis spreadsheet](https://docs.google.com/spreadsheets/d/193l-fsgNFZP5GE8UICOLsglPw4NgGHayMAQI_f-bZu8/edit?usp=sharing)
-- (Luka) landing page needs to sell the product well!
+- (Luka) landing page needs to sell the product well
 - (Luka) finish multi-tenancy config (just need prod configuration)
   - Google OAuth
       - [publish app](https://console.cloud.google.com/auth/clients?inv=1&invt=Abx7rg&project=ufcalarm-b270d)